Complete Guide to Vegan Options in Disney California Adventure Park (December 2025)

 Studio Catering Co.
 Truck / Hollywood Lounge

-The Studio Catering Truck seems to change its menu very often now, often to coincide with the seasonal food festivals (Food and Wine Festival, Lunar New Year, etc.) – so whenever there is a vegan option here as part of those seasonal events, you will find it in the guides to those specific events.
+The Studio Catering Truck changes its menu very often now, often to coincide with the seasonal food festivals (Food and Wine Festival, Lunar New Year, etc.)

 The Hollywood Lounge, just across the way from the Studio Catering Co.
 Truck, has an assortment of alcoholic and non-alcoholic beverages.
 You can also order the Studio Catering Truck’s food from the registers at the Hollywood Lounge, and then go over to the truck to pick it up.
 Otherwise, the truck is only mobile order.